logo

 news item image

-bp and US agriculture firm Corteva Agriscience have officially unveiled Etlas™, a new joint venture focused on producing sustainable, crop-based feedstocks for renewable fuels including renewable diesel and sustainable aviation fuel (SAF).
+bp and US agriculture firm Corteva Agriscience have officially unveiled Etlas™, a new joint venture focused on producing sustainable, crop-based feedstocks for renewable fuels, including renewable diesel and sustainable aviation fuel (SAF).

-The venture will use crops such as canola, mustard and sunflower grown on existing farmland between food-crop seasons, helping increase feedstock availability without expanding agricultural land use.
+The venture will use crops such as canola, mustard and sunflower grown on existing farmland between food-crop seasons, helping to increase feedstock availability without expanding agricultural land use.